 - A list of all partners or stockholders

-Collecting that paperwork may sound exhausting, but it’s reasonable for lenders to want evidence of reliable, sustainable income through self-employment.
-Different lenders may have different documentation requirements and lending guidelines for self-employed borrowers.
+Different lenders may have particular documentation requirements and lending guidelines for self-employed borrowers.

-Some lenders only require a year of employment with a family business.
-But lenders will usually want two years of income tax returns, even if a borrower works for a family member or at a family-owned business.
-In this case, the lender might only consider the borrower self-employed if he or she owns at least 25 percent of the business, a figure that a third party must confirm.
+Some lenders handling VA loans only require a year of employment with a family business for approval.
+However, if you have an ownership stake of 25% or more, most lenders will need two years of income tax returns, even if you work for a family member or at a family-owned business.
+A third party will need to confirm this information.